Florida 4-H Horsemanship School

-Youth in any week are required to bring a quiet, well-mannered horse that is safe for the rider and will get along well with other horses.
+Youth in any week are required to bring a quiet, well-mannered horse that is safe for the rider and will get along well with other horses (does not have to be project horse).
 Horses must tie.
 The Horse Health form contains advice on preparing your horse in addition to just documenting its health care.
 Please look through it now when you register and not right before the school.

 - Western Week

 Adults are needed to accompany youth with an ideal ratio of 1:5 chaperones to 4-Hers.
 Chaperones must be willing to supervise youth from other counties if needed.
 Members from counties that provide a chaperone will have first priority for school slots.
 Members from counties that do not have a chaperone traveling will be asked to assist with the chaperone fees.

 Adult chaperones must be 4-H/UF screened and approved volunteers (have completed Youth Protection Training and fingerprint background check).
 If they are not already approved volunteers, they need to work with their 4-H Agent to get the process completed ASAP.